 According to Funke Opeke, Chief Executive Officer of Main One Cable Company, the development represents a major landmark for the continent, as this is the first time ever that a private sector driven undersea cable network is receiving landing licences.
 Opeke told the press in Accra that negotiations are ongoing with other countries along the coastal route earmarked for the undersea cable.

 The unique promise of the Main One undersea cable to boost internet access across the African continent, Opeke stated, “lies in the huge improvement in bandwidth which we will be driving even while reducing costs phenomenally”.

-Main One, she said, is deploying the very latest technology in undersea fibre optic cabling.
+She said Main One is deploying the very latest technology in undersea fibre optic cabling.

-“In employing the combination of Dense Wave Multiplexing Technology of 1.28 Terabits per second and two fibre pairs Main One will deliver far more capacity to the region than any existing or proposed undersea projects even while bringing costs down to about twenty percent of what is currently obtainable from SAT 3 or satellite service operators,” Opeke stated.
+“In employing the combination of Dense Wave Multiplexing Technology of 1.28 Terabits per second and two fibre pairs, Main One will deliver far more capacity to the region than any existing or proposed undersea projects even while bringing costs down to about 20 percent of what is currently obtainable from SAT 3 or satellite service operators,” Opeke stated.

-“We will also enhance job creation and local content development through skills transfer in ICT and particularly networking technologies,” she said.
+“We will also enhance job creation and local content development through skills transfer in ICT and particularly networking technologies”.

 Opeke expressed delight at the impressive pace at which the ambitious Main One cabling project is progressing.